 "POZA" Chart (Manager Display)

+The "POZA" chart visualized three numerical data points from employee evaluations, combining them into a single position on the chart.
 The use of color coding (red, orange, yellow, green) represented the distribution of scores, making it easy to identify performance trends and areas for improvement at a glance.

 "POZA" chart display (Interactive by moving the mouse over the chart)